Ishwarsena

-Ishwarsena Abhira also known by his alias Mahaksatrapa Isvardatta was the founder of the Abhira dynasty.
+Mathariputra Ishwarsena or Mahaksatrapa Ishwarsena was the founder of the Abhira dynasty.
 He and his descendants, whose names occur in the Puranas, seem to have ruled over a large territory in the Deccan.
 He took the title of Rajan and an era was named after him.
 His descendants ruled for nine generations.

 Early life and ascension to the throne

 Ishwarsena was the son of Abhira Sivadatta and his wife Mathari.
 Another king claiming to be a son of Mathari is Sakasena.
 He is identified with Saka Satakarni, whose coins have been found over Andhra Pradesh and is taken to be a Satavahana king and successor of Yajna Sri Satakarni.
 However, K.Gopalchari thinks that Sakasena was a Abhira king.
 Reasons: